bg-write/python-SQL-cheatsheet/README.md

 # Python & SQL Cheatsheet

-## An ever-evolving beginner's guide to Python and SQL (master those basics!)
+## An ever-evolving beginner's guide to Python and SQL

 ### by Brady Gerber